shams-nahid/My-Daily-AWS-Study/public/Decoupling Application/01 SQS.md

 - Need
   - Message de-duplication Id (As token while sending the message, ensure no message duplication happen)
   - Message group ID (As tag, to make message group, ensure order of message been proceed)

+### Performance

+- Use long poling
+- Use batch processing